 The June quarter real GDP growth was weak (1.4% pa) mainly because of poor business investment.
 However, real national income grew well (4.4%) thanks to the 8.9% improvement in the terms of trade, in spite of well-understood global risks.
 Monetary stimulus in Australia will be forthcoming automatically from declining interest rates in the US, Europe and Japan that reduce foreign-sourced funding costs of Australian banks.
 With the cash rate at an all-time low, there is little gained by cutting further now.
 The Australian economy can easily absorb the resulting stronger exchange rate.
 A well-calibrated fiscal stimulus is a more desirable policy response in Australia - it is not a time for fiscal consolidation.
 Further macro-prudential relaxation now is also a better policy option than a cut in the cash rate.
 These recommendations imply strengthened and more explicit policy cooperation between the three arms of macroeconomic policy.

-Updated: 21 November 2019/Responsible Officer: Crawford Engagement/Page Contact: CAMA admin
+Updated: 23 February 2020/Responsible Officer: Crawford Engagement/Page Contact: CAMA admin

 +61 2 6125 5111

 ABN : 52 234 063 906